Aplite

 Aplite (/ˈæplaɪt/) is an intrusive igneous rock that has a granitic composition.
-Aplites are fine-grained to aphanitic (without grains visible to the naked eye) and may consist of only quartz and feldspar or the term may refer to any leucocratic (pale-coloured) minor intrusion of that grain size.
+Aplites are fine-grained (very small individual mineral crystals) to aphanitic (without grains visible to the naked eye) and may consist of only quartz and feldspar or the term may refer to any leucocratic (pale-coloured) minor intrusion of that grain size.
 They are associated with the later stages of many larger intermediate to felsic intrusions.

 Occurrence

 Aplites have a global distribution and have been described from most areas where there are significant granitic intrusions.
 They occur in the form of intrusive sheets, both within the associated granitic bodies and in the surrounding country rock.
 Trace element analysis shows that there are no volcanic equivalents to aplites.

 Some aplites form in close association with pegmatites, which are otherwise uncommon in granites.
 These aplite-pegmatite sheet complexes may show fine-scale banding with alternations of aplite and pegmatite.

 Syenite-aplites consist mainly of alkali feldspar; the diorite-aplites of plagioclase; there are nepheline-bearing aplites, including those containing the elaeolite variety of nepheline.
 In all cases, they bear the same relation to the parent masses.